apache/incubator-kie-tools/examples/dmn-editor-standalone-on-webapp/README.md

    under the License.
 -->

-# Example :: DMN Editor Standalone on webapp
+# Example :: DMN Editor (standalone) on webapp

-A series of examples on how to use the DMN Editor Standalone in different applications.
+A series of examples on how to use the DMN Editor (standalone) in different applications.

-- [State Control]("src/stateControl/index.ts"): Shows how to leverage the Editor API to undo/redo changes to a decision, get its contents and download an SVG of the diagram.
+- [State Control]("src/stateControl/index.ts"): Shows how to leverage the Editor API to undo/redo changes to a Decision, get its contents, and download an SVG of the diagram.
-- [Read Only]("src/readOnly/index.ts"): Loads the editor in "Read Only" mode, where a decision can be displayed and navigated but not changed.
+- [Read Only]("src/readOnly/index.ts"): Loads the editor in "Read Only" mode, where a decision can be displayed and explored but not changed.
-- [With Included Models]("src/withIncludedModels/index.ts"): Displays how Decisions can be imported into other Decisions as "Included Models", using the `resources` parameter from the DMN Editor.
+- [With Included Models]("src/withIncludedModels/index.ts"): Displays how Decisions can be imported into other Decisions as "Included Models", using the `resources` parameter of DMN Editor (standalone).

 ### Build